-Note added in December 2019: I wrote the following article years ago and I see now how terribly judgemental I was about toilets in China.
+Note added in December 2019: I wrote the following article years ago in Hancheng, China, and I see now how terribly judgemental I was about toilets in China.
 I’ve added some tips and comments to update it a bit.

 Disclosure: This article contains affiliate links.
 If you click on one and make a purchase, I will receive a small commission.
 This will not affect your price.